 Q22.
-How should anti-selection be considered?
+How might morbidity be considered in setting assumptions?

 Actuaries exercise judgment in setting both the magnitude of anti-selection and the time period to which the anti-selective effect applies.
 Some actuaries consider varying the magnitude of anti-selective morbidity based on the magnitude of the rate increase.
 The anti-selection assumption often is proportionate to the shock lapse assumed.
+Any presumed anti-selection with respect to the morbidity assumption may include consideration of how anti-selective activity affects incidence, utilization, and claim termination assumptions.